 During social screening phase of Shelters, LGED select only those shelter sites where there will be no requirement for land acquisition and preparation of RAP involving settlement of the PAPs.
 The shelters are mostly built in the premises of Government Primary Schools.

-During field visit, no problem relating to land and resettlement of PAPs was observed except in FEP-176 in Feni district where there is shortage of land for construction of apron, septic tank and soak well.
-Adjacent private land owners are not willing to spare land.
-The land shortage problem will be overcome by modifying design, it was learnt.
+During field visit, no problem relating to land and resettlement of PAPs was observed.
+However, it was noticed in some premises, shelters are being constructed spoiling existing playground.
+The existing facilities like playground, rural road network etc. should not be disturbed creating obstruction to general mobility of the people of the society.